EU states warn of risks to vaccination credibility as Pfizer slows supplies

 PRO RATA?

-Pfizer and Moderna have not published detailed calendars of deliveries for each of the 27 EU countries, which are expected to receive a portion of vaccines in proportion to their share of the EU’s 450 million population.
+Pfizer and Moderna have not published detailed calendars of deliveries for each EU country.

 Pfizer said the information was confidential, while Moderna said: “At this stage we can only confirm that the doses will be distributed on a pro-rata basis between EU countries.”